 Tracking options: Similar to Clue, Flo offers multiple options for the user to track.
 These include sex/sex drive, mood, symptoms, discharge, and other (travel, stress, disease and injury, alcohol).

 Pros: Flo is full of insights and articles, but most require a premium upgrade to access.
 The articles range from cycle phases, reproduction, nutrition, mental health, sexual wellness, and more.
 There is a lot of information for young women if they have questions but don’t have a trusted adult to talk to, however most are only accessed with a premium account.
 One thing to note is that some of the articles available in the premium account may be information you aren’t ready for your child to have access to quite yet.

 Cons: The Secret Chats feature contains explicit content.
 Really extreme sexual fantasy stuff.
 This is available in the free version, and it is a place where users can anonymously ask and answer questions.
 Just a quick scroll through this section revealed a lot of mature content.
 We found questions about skin care, and then questions about “booty calls,” sexual fantasies, sexting, oral sex etc. The responses to some of the questions in the secret chat were very graphic and detailed.

 Our thoughts?
 This app is appropriate for adults.
 While Flo is chock full of information, it also means there is access to a lot of information your child isn’t ready for.
-The Secret Chat feature makes this app in particular one we would not recommend for teens.

-Age: maybe upper middle school, ok for high school
+Age: probably ok for high school.

 Tracking Options: This app tracks temperature, weights, symptoms, moods, sexual activity, medicine, and flow.